 |Key Lime Tree 5 Gal|

 Citrus aurantifolia.
 Also known as the Mexican lime, this small round lime packs a wallop of fragrance and flavor within its thin skin.
 Famous for its contribution to key lime pies as well as margaritas, daiquiris and mojitos, the Mexican lime also has the most pungent leaves of any citrus.
 Rub a leaf on your pillowcase and be immersed in a cloud of tropical fragrance at bedtime.
 Ripens generally October to December and falls from the tree when ready to harvest.
 Tree is bushy and grows to about 6' in a pot, more in the ground.
 Will not tolerate freezing temperatures.
-About 2' of top growth above rootball and lots of flowering as of July 2013.
+About 2' of top growth above rootball and lots of flowering and small fruit forming as of January 2014.
 Grown on dwarfing rootstock in 5 gal containers.
 Shipped in 3' x 1' x 1' braced boxes.

 |'Bouquet de Fleurs' Sour Orange Tree 5 Gal|